-Within DoT’s operational structure sits the Automatic Vehicle Monitoring (AVM) system, introduced in 1985.
+Within DoT’s operational structure sat the Automatic Vehicle Monitoring (AVM) system, introduced in 1985.
 The AVM provided cost savings and operational efficiency due to an ability to understand the Tram location against a timetable.
-Most recently, the AVM has been used to support the Enhanced Operational Performance Regime (EOPR) reporting.
+It had been used to support the Enhanced Operational Performance Regime (EOPR) reporting.

-Although the AVM has performed well during its life, it is widely acknowledged that, due to limited maintainability, its dependency on legacy hardware and limited ongoing support options, it is nearing replacement.
-It lacks the ability to support key operational functionality, such as unplanned diversions, headway-based running and monitoring of Trams, and handling concurrent voice and data communications.
+Although the AVM had performed well during its life, it was widely acknowledged that, due to limited maintainability, its dependency on legacy hardware and limited ongoing support options, it was nearing replacement.
+It lacked the ability to support key operational functionality, such as unplanned diversions, headway-based running and monitoring of Trams, and handling concurrent voice and data communications.

 - Limited disruption management capability